eBay/parallec-samples/README.md

 ------
 Sample Applications demonstrate how to use [parallec.io](http://www.parallec.io) library.

 Each file is independent with a main function and can be run directly.
-(TCP/HTTP Async API requires the sample servers to start in advance, Sample servers included here as singel file runnable too).
+(TCP/HTTP Async API requires the sample HTTP/TCP servers to start in advance.
+Sample servers included here are independent executable files too).

 | Sample App Location | Overview                                                                                                                                                                                                         |
 |:-------------------:|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|